WS-UB/WLMap/README.md

 1. Download and install [Android Studio](https://developer.android.com/studio)
    - For Mac users: Download the appropriate installer based on your chipset (Intel Chip or Apple Chip).
-   - Follow installer instructions during install.
+   - Follow installer instructions during installation.
    - This app is compatible with the pixel 7a API 35

+2. Clone the appropriate repository

+3. Allow Gradle to install and update the AGP (Android Gradle Plugin) if prompted
+   - Update the AGP preferably to version 8.6

+4. Select "Device Manager" on the right-side app bar and install the device emulator
+   - Select the Pixel 7a (API 35)